AhmedRaafat14/apiplatform-users-auth/README.md

             authenticators:
                 - lexik_jwt_authentication.jwt_token_authenticator
     ```
-    * As you see in the above configs we set the anonymous to False we don't want anyone to access this two APIs now, also
+    * As you see in the above configs we set the **anonymous** to **false** we don't want anyone to access this two APIs now, also
-    we telling the framework the provider for you is the user provider, and at the end we telling it it is authentication messages
+    we telling the framework the provider for you is the **user provider** that we defined before, and at the end we telling it which authenticator you will use and the authentication success/faliure messages.
-    if it failed or something happened.

-    * Now, if you tried the call we make it in the beginning  for the /greetings api
+    * Now, if you tried the call we tried it in the **Additional** part  for the /greetings api
     ```bash
     $ curl -X GET -H "Content-Type: application/json" "http://localhost:8080/greetings"
       {